pretix/pretix-docs/docs/topics/gift-cards.md

 ![Page titled Cancellation settings, on the Paid orders tab, highlighted are the settings for Refund method, offering four options, two of them involving gift cards.](../assets/screens/gift-cards/refund.png)

 pretix can automatically issue refunds in the form of gift cards.
-To set up this feature, navigate to :navpath:Your event → :fontawesome-solid-wrench: Settings → Cancellation: and open the "Paid orders" tab.
+To set up this feature, navigate to :navpath:Your event → :fa3-wrench: Settings → Cancellation: and open the "Paid orders" tab.
 Under "Refund method", choose either "Customers can choose between a gift card and a refund to their payment method" or "All refunds are issued as gift cards".
 Click the :btn:Save: button to confirm your changes.

 ### Using gift cards for manual refunds

 You can use pretix to refund an order by creating a gift card.
-Navigate to :navpath:Your event → :fontawesome-solid-cart-shopping: Orders: and click the order you want to refund.
+Navigate to :navpath:Your event → :fa3-shopping-cart: Orders: and click the order you want to refund.
 Under the subheading "Payments", click the :btn:Create a refund: button.
 Choose the amount to be refunded and the action you want to take with the order, then click :btn:Continue:.
 Enter an amount larger than 0.00 into the "Refund amount" field next to "Create a new gift card".
 Optionally, you may select an "Expiration date".